 |---|---|---|---|

-Key insight: The spread between the cheapest and most expensive districts is roughly 550-950 per square foot - a 70% range.
-In percentage terms, that is comparable to the spread between London zones, but in a territory you can walk across in 30 minutes.
+The spread between the cheapest and most expensive districts runs roughly £550 to £950 per square foot, a 70% range across a territory you can walk end to end in about 30 minutes.

 Total Cost of Buying